James Rowe (American football): Coaching career

 As defensive coordinator, Rowe helped the Blazers lead Division II with 27 interceptions.
 He coached current Colts cornerback Kenny Moore II to First Team All-America honors from the American Football Coaches Association.

 At Valdosta State, Rowe coached under then Blazers Head Coach Kerwin Bell (current head coach at Western Carolina).
 Rowe previously served on Bell's staff at Jacksonville University for three years (2012–14).

 Upon Rowe's hiring at Valdosta State, Bell was highly complimentary of Rowe as a coach and teacher.

 “I’m very excited about having Coach Rowe join us as a defensive coordinator,” said Bell.
-“I had an opportunity to work with him at Jacksonville University, and I think he is a young superstar in this profession.”
+“I had an opportunity to work with him at Jacksonville University, and I think he is a young superstar in this profession.”, said Kerwin Bell.

-“[Rowe] is a great communicator,” added Bell.
-“That’s probably his number one strength, is his ability to communicate with these young men.
-I also think he is a very cerebral guy that makes a lot of great adjustments during game situations, and I think he is going to be a great asset for our program as we move forward.”
+Bell noted that Rowe’s role involves maintaining communication with the team's players.
+His responsibilities include analyzing game situations to make tactical strategies and contributing to the long-term development of the program.